fabienschlegel/d2c-v2/posts/five-tips-about-react-hooks.md

 author:
   name: "Fabien Schlegel"
   avatar: "/assets/blog/authors/fabien_schlegel.png"
 excerpt: "Today, when you use React and functional components, you need hooks.
-Work with hooks is easier than class components, I've encountered some issues during development and today, I want to share my solutions with you."
+I've encountered some issues during development and today, I want to share my tips about React hooks with you."
 tags: ["javascript","typescript","React", "hooks"]
 ---